Kelsow96/Network-Security-Groups-NSGs-and-Observing-Network-Traffic/README.md

 <h1> Network Security Groups (NSGs) and Using WireShark to Observe Network Traffic </h1>

-In this tutorial, we'll be using Remote Desktop Connection (RDP) to connect to our Windows VM, use WireShark and Network Security Groups to observe network traffic between our two VMs.
+In this tutorial, we'll be using Remote Desktop Connection (RDP) to connect to our Windows VM and use WireShark and Network Security Groups to observe network traffic between our two VMs.

 <h2> Environments and Technologies Used: </h2>